 Seven Steps Online members get access to extra thinking prompts, video links and activity ideas built around each of these writing prompts.

-Sign up for a 7-day free trial and download more resources!
+Sign up for a free trial and download more resources!
 Explore what’s available on Seven Steps Online by watching our short video.

 An activity idea for Step 5

 If your students enjoy the writing prompt about the talking dog, why not get them to write about imaginary magical pets?
 They could write adoption agency profiles for their own fantastical pet.

 To help them practise Step 5: Show, Don’t Tell, direct students to write adoption profiles that reveal to the reader what each magic pet might be like at home.
 (For example: ‘Perry is a typical young dragon, full of energy and spark.
 His new owners will need to be experienced in dragon training and should have their own fire-fighting equipment…’)